QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Threats to Validity

 \subsection{Construct Validity}

 The CHV and MDC metrics rely on LLM-based quality classification.
 Blind re-labeling with an independent classifier yields~75\% agreement and stable metric values, suggesting robustness.
 BERTScore is complemented by the logical consistency score ($S_{\text{logic}}$) to capture inconsistencies beyond embedding similarity.

-The ISO~29148 quality assessment also relies on an LLM-based judge, which may exhibit systematic biases.
-We mitigate this through axis-specific rubrics and independent blind relabeling (75\% agreement).
+The ISO 29148 quality assessment relies on an LLM-based judge, which may exhibit systematic biases.
+We mitigate this through axis-specific rubrics, independent blind relabeling (75\% agreement), and a supplementary human evaluation on a stratified sample of 74 requirements, which confirms that the cross-framework ranking is consistent across both evaluation modes.